 With easily removable covers, the light paths are accessible for customisation.
 When in the single scanhead configuration, the second mounting position offers a standardised optomechanical interface where visual stimulus and other custom scan paths can be added.

 The ability of the HyperScope to combine imaging with other techniques, such as electrophysiology, means your experiments have no limit.

 Push the boundaries of light microscopy with the HyperScope, the ideal solution for using the following techniques to investigate biology:

 - In vivo and in vitro two-photon imaging

 - Three-photon imaging

-- Second harmonic generation
+- Second and third harmonic generation

 - Two-photon photostimulation